jonathanlamar/tda-study/week2/notes.md

 2. Taking the product of the closures of subsets in the factors is equivalent to taking the closure of the product of those subsets.

-### Quotient Topology

-This requires a bit of a setup.
-Suppose we have a surjection $q:X\to Y$, where
-$X$ is a topological space and $Y$ is any _set_.
-Note that even ignoring continuity, the preimages of points of $Y$ form a partition of $X$.
-Let
-$X^\ast$ be the set consisting of the parts of this partition, and let $p:X\to X^\ast$ be the map that takes a point to its equivalence class.
-Let
-$f:X^\ast\to Y$ be the function which takes an equivalence class $[x]$ to
-$q(x)$.
-Then by definition of the partition forming $X^\ast$, $f$ is well-defined.
-It is also a bijection, so as sets, we can generally identify the image of anyh bijection with the set $X^\ast$ defined in this construction.
-This is to say, that any surjection can be represented by some identification of points under an equivalence relation.

-There is a natural topology on $X^\ast$ which can be defined as the _finest_ topology that makes $p$ continuous.
-This is defined by allowing the open sets to be any set whose pre-image under $p$ is open.

-Similarly, we can define the analogous topology on $Y$.
-Both of these topologies are referred to as _the quotient topology_.
-Note that the quotient topology endows $p$ (also $q$) with the property of being an _open map_.

 ### Subspace Topology

 Not a lot to say here.
 It also has a categorical definition (coarsest topology